 The storyline and crisis scenario are carefully designed to ensure that participants are forced to develop a strategy and collaborate on tough decision-making – all while the crisis escalates in real time.

-Heine Knudsen, Head of Unit, Region Hovedstaden
+Heine Knudsen, Head of Unit, The Capital Region of Denmark.

 The Crisis Game prepares participants to handle a crisis within their own organisation and offers valuable insight into how quickly a crisis can escalate.